 In 1950 47 underwent an extensive rebuild in RCT’s own workshops and this took most of the year to achieve.
 The front end was slightly re-designed and included a larger destination indicator.
 When it re-entered service in November that year its two sister vehicles bought in 1935 were withdrawn.

 47 remained in service until the 29 February 1956 whereupon it passed to Lancashire Motor Traders of Salford.
 After nearly a year in storage it was eventually purchased for further service by A.G.
-Lingfield (Chesswood Mushrooms) and donated to the Reading Transport Society in 1963.
+Lingfield (Chesswood Mushrooms) to transport workers between Worthing and Thakeham.

-Over a number of years the interior has been gradually restored including the seats being completely re-upholstered and the engine being rebuilt whilst more recently the cab has been rebuilt.
-47 is one of the oldest buses in roadworthy condition in Britain and made the long journey from Reading to Sandtoft to take part in the Reading Trolleybus event over over the 2006 Spring Bank Holiday.
-It made a return trip to Sandtoft over the Spring Bank Holiday in 2011 to take part in the BTS's 50th anniversary celebrations when all vehicles owned by the BTS were to be seen together for the first time ever.
-It also attended the Reading Buses Open Day on 3 July 2011.
+Over several years the interior was gradually restored including the seats being completely re-upholstered and the engine and cab being rebuilt.
+47 is one of the oldest buses in roadworthy condition in Britain and made the long journey from Reading to Sandtoft to take part in the Reading Trolleybus event over the 2006 Spring Bank Holiday.